naoshibaikyu/cyborgresistance/halloween.md

 UlalaMolly Happy: Oh!
 There it is!

-WitchArrietty: Look at the size of that castle!
+WitchArrietty Shocked: Look at the size of that castle!

 UlalaMolly Shocked: C-Castle?!
 You didn't say there would be an abandoned castle!